Long read

 Much like Colombia, Florida faces a severe threat from rising sea levels and coastal erosion, endangering 75% of its population residing along the coastline.
 Currently, the fastest-growing state in the United States, expanding commercial and housing developments have come at a cost to its coastal wetlands.

 Florida has responded by accelerating its leadership in climate policymaking to ensure a coordinated approach to Florida’s coastal and inland resilience.
-Florida is investing in valuable geo-data, like the airborne lidar technology Fugro is providing to the Florida Department of Environmental Protection (FDEP) for mapping the Atlantic coastal waters of Florida.
+Florida is investing in valuable Geo-data, like the airborne lidar technology Fugro is providing to the Florida Department of Environmental Protection (FDEP) for mapping the Atlantic coastal areas of Florida.

 Long read AME 23 11 coastal resilience

-Like in Sumba, the history of our civilization has been closely tied to the ocean.
+Like in Sumba, the history of our civilisation had been closely tied to the ocean.
 While our connection with the coast will not change, our understanding of it can.

 The United Nations (UN) declared a Decade of Ocean Science for Sustainable Development (2021-2030) to advance science-based policies and reverse the declining health of our oceans.
 In support, Fugro is actively working to transform how global ocean science data is coordinated and shared by demonstrating the role and power of science in providing solutions for ocean sustainability.